- Position: Graduate Assistant

 - Email: C.K.Dunham@leeds.ac.uk

-I completed the MGeophys Geophysical Sciences programme here at the University of Leeds graduating in 2014, spending one year at Colorado School of Mines in the USA.
-I then went on to work in seismic aquisition before returning to Leeds to work as a part time Graduate Teaching Assistant for the Geophysical Sciences programme, and pursue a part time PhD.
+I completed the MGeophys Geophysical Sciences programme here at the University of Leeds graduating in 2014, having spent one year at Colorado School of Mines in the USA.
+I went on to work in seismic aquisition before returning to Leeds to work as a part time Graduate Teaching Assistant for the Geophysical Sciences programme, and pursue a part time PhD.

 My studies focus on using seismology to investigate the tectonic structure and processes of West Antarctica.
 I am currently using a joint inversion of receiver functions and Rayleigh Wave phase dispersion curves to image crustal structure across the region.